If you’ve explored any of my recipes before, you’ll know I like to type up a bunch of notes before diving into the recipe.

-The other obvious star here is the Greek yogurt.
-This is a parfait, after all!
+The other obvious star here is Greek yogurt.
+This is an Oreo yogurt parfait, after all!

-I like to use plain Greek yogurt because you can dress it up however you’d like, but using vanilla Greek yogurt would probably work even better here.
+I like to use plain Greek yogurt because you can dress it up however you’d like, but using vanilla Greek yogurt would work amazingly well here.

 Like the rest of this recipe, feel free to experiment.